-Alpha Bank Romania (formerly Banca Bucuresti SA) was established in 1994 with an initial share capital of USD 4 million, which today amounts to USD 23 million.
-Through ABR, the Bank was the first Greek bank to have operations in Romania.
+ABR (formerly Banca Bucuresti SA) was established in 1994.
+Through Alpha Bank Romania, the Bank was the first Greek bank to have operations in Romania.
 ABR was established to serve the Greek commercial presence in Romania and to take advantage of an undeveloped banking market.
-ABR is present in the main industrial and commercial cities of Romania through a network of fifteen branches, all of which are linked by an online/real-time system.
-It was the first bank in Romania to operate with on-line communications to branches.
+ABR is present in the main industrial and commercial cities of Romania through a network of 19 branches (seven are located in Bucharest and twelve in other cities in Romania) all of which are linked by an on-line/real-time system.
+It was the first bank in Romania to operate with on-line communications to its branches.

-ABR has posted steady growth and has managed to capture a noteworthy share of the Romanian financial services market.
+ABR has posted steady growth and has managed to capture a significant share of the Romanian financial services market.
 It offers banking services to local and international firms.
-Through the other group companies in Romania, it has extended its activities into stock exchange transactions, investment banking, leasing and financial consulting services with market success.
-It offers modern financial products and services such as Repos and Alphaline, and has a dynamic presence in the housing loan market.
+Through the other group companies in Romania, it has extended its activities into brokerage, investment banking, leasing and financial consulting services.
+It offers modern financial products and services such as Repos and Alphaline, and has a presence in the mortgage market.